Grab a Master Ball and put on your trademark hat; it’s time to check out the best Pokemon emulators of the year!

 I don’t think anyone has truly lived until they’ve played Pokemon Diamond in 4K.
 It blew my mind the first time, and the multiple layouts function adds to the whole package.
 It’s like when a waiter adds parmesan to your favourite dish and instantly cranks the flavour up a notch.

-With local WiFi support and super-slick playback, Citra kicks every DS game into 2021 with a bang!
+With local WiFi support and super-slick playback, Citra kicks every DS game into the present day with a bang!

 4. RetroArch – Multiple Consoles